DRIVER-EU/test-bed-design/doc/developers.md

 A developer would be tasked with connecting an existing solution or simulator to the test-bed.
 Besides the direct coupling, allowing their tools to receive and publish messages, it most likely also involves translating existing messages to their own format.
 Finally, in case you are connecting a simulator, you also need information more detailed information about the time management in the test-bed.

-## 4.1 Use case: Installing the test-bed
+## 4.1 Use case: Installing the Test-bed

-The previous chapter already explained how to setup the test-bed.
+The previous chapter already explained how to setup the Test-bed.
 More detailed information about how to run the Docker-compose environment can be found [here](https://github.com/DRIVER-EU/test-bed/tree/master/docker).
 Alternatively, in the near future, use the [GUI](https://driver-eu.github.io/docker-composer).

 As a system administrator, you are also responsible for setting up the local network, such that all solution and simulator providers have access to the local intranet as well as extranet.